 Jade Druid Card Substitutions

 - Aya Blackpaw – A very strong card that provides tremendous value in the late game.
 An Ancient of War or Dark Arakkoa are workable replacements.
 If you have The Lich King he can work in this deck as well.

-Jade Druid Combos and Synergies
+Jade Druid Tip, Combos, and Synergies